Choosing a Gay-Friendly Counselor

 Making an Important Choice

-Choosing a counselor is a difficult task for everyone, but choosing a counselor with whom you are comfortable discussing gay-related issues can even further complicate this decision.
-It is written in most ethical standards of most licensing and certification boards that if a counselor or psychologist is not comfortable discussing gay-related issues or a person’s sexuality, then the professional must provide a referral to someone who is competent in these topics.
+Choosing a counselor is a difficult task for anyone, but choosing a counselor with whom you’re comfortable discussing gay-related issues can even further complicate this decision.
 Many counselors claim to be comfortable in discussing these issues, and in fact, they likely are.
-That is not what defines gay-friendly counseling, however.
-Professionals are not the ones who get to define this for you.
-You, as the one seeking help, has to decide what makes a counselor gay-friendly in your point-of-view.
+That is not what defines gay-affirming counseling, however.
+Professionals aren’t the ones who get to define this for you.
+You, as the one seeking help, has to decide what makes a counselor gay-affirming.

 To determine whether or not a therapist is one who you can feel comfortable with, you should consider asking many questions.
 It is appropriate under these circumstances to ask the therapist if he/she identifies as part of the community.
 If the therapist is not, you can also ask if they have had any training or experience working with the LGBT population.
+Not all affirming therapists are part of the community.
+Many allies are very affirming to gay clients.
 Most educational programs offer some cultural competency training that includes LGBT issues, but this training is often minimal at best.
-Therefore, it is also appropriate to ask that therapist’s experience.
+Therefore, it is also appropriate to ask the therapist about their experience.

 Then it is important to gauge you own level of comfort.
 You can set up a consultation to meet this professional, and see how comfortable you feel.
 Do you feel that this is someone who you can talk openly about your relationship with?
 Is this someone who you think will understand the discrimination and life-circumstances that you might discuss?

 It’s OK to want someone who is affirming even when the primary issue isn’t your sexual orientation.